suryakanigolla/shor_full_stack/README.md

 2. Create a feature branch
 3. Make your changes
 4. Run type checking: `npm run typecheck`
-5. Test your changes
+5. Run tests: `npm run test`
+6. Ensure all tests pass and add tests for new features
-6. Submit a pull request
+7. Submit a pull request

+### Testing Requirements
+- All new features must include comprehensive tests
+- Tests should cover both success and error scenarios
+- Maintain test coverage for existing functionality
+- Follow the established testing patterns in `src/test/`

 ## 📄 License